alexbriones/login-web-application/README.md

 You need to have installed java 8, tomcat 8 and maven 3

 # Deploy application
-Once you have the source code, an assuming that have the environment variable called CATALINA_HOME pointing to the tomcat installation path, you only need to execute:
+Once you have the source code, an assuming that have the environment variable CATALINA_HOME pointing to the tomcat installation path, you only need to execute:
 `mvn package cargo:deploy`

 This command creates the war file and deploy to the tomcat server (tomcat must be configured as autodeploy)